splay-project-v2/splay/README.md

 # SPLAY v2

-This is the official github repository of the Splay project.
+This is the official github repository of the Splay project version 2.

 ## Overview